 Their preferred competitive strategy is focussed differentiation.
 They aim to be different and better.

-The term became popular through Adam Morgan’s book Eating the Big Fish, which came out in 1999.
+The term became popular through Adam Morgan’s Eating the Big Fish, which came out in 1999.

-That book set out a way for challenger brands to think and act.
+This set out a way for challenger brands to think, act and grow.

 To drive rapid growth by being thought leaders, rather than market leaders.